cross-language-cpp/djinni-generator/docs/developer-guide.md

 sbt IntegrationTest/test
 ```

 For testing, the djinni target needs to exist, so run `sbt assembly` before.
+This is also required when you do development on the generator.
+Always run `sbt assembly` before doing integration testing!

 ### Packaging